Lauren Gwin, Director

 Lauren co-founded NMPAN with Arion Thiboumery in 2007.
 Lauren is the Associate Director of Oregon State University’s Center for Small Farms and Community Food Systems, Extension Food Systems Specialist, and an Assistant Professor at OSU.
 Her extension and research focus on policy and regulations, small-scale meat and poultry processing, and distribution and marketing within local and regional food systems.

-Kathryn develops educational content related to local and regional meat processing issues and coordinates outreach and educational activities for NMPAN.
-She also provides consultation in business development and management, policy and regulations, and marketing.
-She has a master’s degree in Agricultural Economics from the University of California – Davis and was formerly a livestock economist for the U.S. Department of Agriculture.
+Rebecca develops educational content related to local and regional meat processing issues and coordinates outreach and educational activities for NMPAN.
+She has a master’s degree in International Agricultural Development from the University of California – Davis and was formerly co-owner of TLC Ranch, a pastured poultry and livestock enterprise in California.
+She is also author of two books on farming- Farms With a Future: Creating and Growing a Sustainable Farm Business (2012) and The New Livestock Farmer: The Business of Raising and Selling Ethical Meat (2015)

 (Listed alphabetically by name)